 Where do I start?

-If you have a lot to say but don’t have the time or wherewithal to write it down, BiographyMasters can help.
+If you have a lot to say but don’t have the time to write it down, that’s where we come in.
 Click here to find out.

-With a trusted biographer as your guide, all you have to do is relax and tell your story.
+With a trusted biographer, all you have to do is relax and tell your story.
 You’ll be amazed when events of your past come to the surface; fond memories and key influences that you may have forgotten.
-In the process, you might experience a healthy “cathartic effect” and bring closure to those tender, difficult moments of your past.
-It’s like being emotionally washed, rinsed, and refreshed.
+In the process, you might experience a healthy “cathartic effect” and bring closure to those tender, successful, or even difficult moments of your past.